 What is wild boar?
-It’s a hybrid of Old World boar and escaped domestic pigs, and termed by the USDA as “feral swine.”
-These wild boar number in the millions, and are running rampant in 39 states where they cause damage to agricultural crops, gardens, destroy native grasses, and impact wetland areas and soil.
+It’s a hybrid of Old World boar and escaped domestic pigs, and is termed by the USDA as “feral swine.”
+These wild boar number in the millions, running rampant in 39 states where they cause damage to agricultural crops, and gardens, destroy native grasses, and impact wetland areas and soil.

 Wild boar will even prey upon young livestock, so farmers and ranchers are less than pleased with their presence.
 That’s why hunting is encouraged in many states where the boar have become a nuisance.
 It’s so common (and dramatic) that a few reality TV shows were made, following the adventures of wild boar hunters.

 D’Artagnan partners with experienced trappers to provide the best wild boar on the hoof.
 Our wild boar is totally wild and is humanely cage trapped in Texas, and then brought to USDA-inspected plants where it is processed in the same way as farm-raised hogs.
 This means that we can enjoy the primal taste of wild boar without having to do any of the hard work.
 It just doesn’t get any wilder than this.

 Wild boar meat is similar to pork, but there are a few differences worth noting.
 You will find that wild boar meat is lean, with a slightly gamey flavor that is far more intense than bland pink pork.
 It’s also surprisingly red when compared side by side.
 Wild boar meat has an intense, sweet, and nutty flavor, due in part to its wild diet of grasses and nuts, and forage.
 This meat can stand up to strong flavors.